- Oops!Something went wrong.Please try again later.

 Overall, the stock has an aggregate VGM Score of D. If you aren't focused on one strategy, this score is the one you should be interested in.

-Phillips 66 Partners LP has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Phillips 66 Partners LP has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report